Ultimate Fast Cars For Under $20k Guide

 Despite being sold for just two years, Pontiac provided the GTO with two engines during this time – the LS1 and the LS2.

-Thankfully, your $20k budget will allow you the option to choose which engine you’d prefer, with the 2005-06 6.0L LS2 model providing 400 hp and 400 lb/ft torque being the most common choice.
+Thankfully, your $20k budget will allow you the option to choose which engine you’d prefer, with the 2005-06 6.0L LS2 model providing 400 hp and 400 pound-feet of torque being the most common choice.

 If you intend to tune the engine, they both have incredible possibilities and present a bargain opportunity to grab yourself an LS-powered car.